Tiny-Jesus/League-of-Legends-Wiki-Crawler/README.md

 Lines 38-39, 60-71 are due to inconsistent naming of web elements on the wiki.

-This bot uses Selenium (https://www.selenium.dev/) and ChromeDriver (https://chromedriver.chromium.org/downloads) to open the wiki page of each champion and record the following:
+This bot uses Selenium (https://www.selenium.dev/) and ChromeDriver (https://chromedriver.chromium.org/downloads) to open the wiki page of each champion, target the HTML elements, and record the following:
 -Champion Name
 -Champion Release Date
 -Link to champion thumbnail